Please ensure Javascript is enabled for purposes of website accessibility

 Simple lifestyle changes can greatly increase your loved one’s metabolism after reaching 60.
 While you may not see immediate results, practicing these habits regularly can help you live a healthy and happy life for years to come.

-The Legacy at Long Meadow’s chefs design well-rounded menus to keep your loved one nourished, alert, physically strong, and healthy.
-Schedule a visit to our community to meet our dedicated staff, learn about our amenities, and discover a welcoming place for your loved one to call home.
+Schedule a visit to our community to meet our dedicated team, learn about our amenities, and discover a welcoming place for your loved one to call home.

 Read More About The Legacy at Long Meadow in Richmond